Philippines rejects China’s 2023 map: ‘No basis under international law’

 Most recently, in early August, China blocked and pointed water cannons at Philippine Coast Guard and Philippine military-commissioned transport boats that were en route to Ayungin Shoal in the West Philippine Sea to bring supplies to Marines stationed there.
 Later in the month, the Philippines completed the resupply mission despite China’s attempts to block Philippine ships.

-China’s aggressive actions have continued on despite a promise by Chinese President Xi Jinping and Philippine President Ferdinand Marcos Jr. of a “new golden age” in bilateral ties. – Rappler.com
+China’s aggressive actions have continued on despite a promise by Chinese President Xi Jinping and Marcos of a “new golden age” in bilateral ties. – Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.